Shirley Carter: Accolades

 Henry has been nominated for several television awards for her portrayal of Shirley.
-She and Fergison were nominated in the Best On-Screen Partnership category at the 2008 British Soap Awards, and Digital Spy Soap Awards, and for Best Double Act at the 2009 TV Times Awards.
+Henry and Fergison were nominated in the Best On-Screen Partnership category at the 2008 British Soap Awards, and Digital Spy Soap Awards, and for Best Double Act at the 2009 TV Times Awards.
 Henry was shortlisted in the Best Soap Actress category at the 2009 TV Quick and TV Choice awards.
 At the 2009 Inside Soap Awards, Shirley was nominated in the Best Bitch category.
-Henry was also shortlisted in the 'Best Actress' category at the 2012 Inside Soap Awards.
+Henry was also shortlisted in the Best Actress category at the 2012 Inside Soap Awards.

+At the 2014 British Soap Awards, she was nominated for the British Soap Award for Best Comedy Performance.
+A year later, she was nominated within the Serial Drama Performance category at the 20th National Television Awards.
+Then in 2022, she was shortlisted for the Best Leading Performer accolade at the 2022 British Soap Awards.

 Critical response

 Early in Shirley's tenure, Hogan advised viewers to "rejoice in [her] wonderful nastiness".
 He found her an "unpleasant" addition to the series, and though he commended Henry's portrayal, he hoped to see more possibility of redemption for Shirley, as "It's difficult to buy into a character that comes across as unremittingly unpleasant."
 Hogan called her "the most convincing drunk" in the programme for twenty years, but noted, "that really doesn't make her any less annoying and her scenes are a pain in the neck to sit through."
 Kate White of Inside Soap praised the friendship between Shirley and Jean Slater (Gillian Wright), "We love, love, love the genius pairing of Jean and Shirley.
 With Heather [Trott, played by Cheryl Fergison] having been brown bread [dead] for over a year, it's time Shirley got a new BFF – and we reckon zany Jean is perfect."

-In the British media she has been referred to as "Shirley Terrahawk" due to her resemblance to a character from the Terrahawks.
+In the British media, she has been referred to as "Shirley Terrahawk" due to her resemblance to a character from the Terrahawks.
 Jim Shelly once branded her the "human Terrahawk" in the Daily Mirror and "an alcoholic Terrahawk" in The Guardian.
 John McKie from the Daily Record said that Phil getting together with "Shirley the Terrahawk" was grotesque.
 Kevin O'Sullivan from the Sunday Mirror said that "Shirley Terrahawk went into theatrical meltdown" after Heather died; adding that it was "hilarious overacting" on Henry's part.

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Shirley 53rd on their ranked list of the best EastEnders characters of all time, calling her "uncompromising" and the fierce matriarch of the Carter family who "showed her softer side" through her friendships with Jean and Heather.